 - Consider the amount of time students will need to spend completing the activities and assignments using this time calculator and remember that they may be taking multiple courses.
 Try to resist deploying too much content.

 - Consider what students will be working on throughout the course, e.g., will there be many incremental independent assignments, group work, how will assignments scaffold and build on each other?
-And how will these function online?
+And if the course is online, how will these activities and assignments function best online?

 - Consider requesting library instruction for your class.
-Options include live, in-class Zoom, Zoom recording, web-based research guide.
+Options include in-person, live (synchronous) Zoom, Zoom recording, web-based research guide.
 Request Instruction https://library.newschool.edu/services/in-class-instruction.php

 - Draft your course map.
-This is essential for online learning; it provides a complete view of the course with the learner in mind.
+This is essential for student learning; it provides a complete view of the course with the learner in mind.
 Mapping your course help you

 - Create a manageable unit of learning

-- Determine effective student learning assessment that align with the outcomes you’ve articulated
+- Determine effective student learning assessments that align with the outcomes you’ve articulated

-- Ensure that the activities are scaffolded so that learning building incrementally
+- Ensure that the activities are scaffolded so that learning builds incrementally

 - Allows you to articulate clear expectations